What is Sangiovese?

 The name originates from the Latin phrase ‘Sanguis Jovis’ – the blood of Jove – related to myths with the Roman god, Jupiter.

-Wondering about the correct pronunciation?
+Wondering about the correct pronunciation for sangiovese?
 An Australian accent can get in the way, but to break it down: san – joh – vay – zeh.

 Origins of Sangiovese

 Sangiovese originates from Italy, where it is the most commonly grown red variety, and is famously from Tuscany.

 You may have heard of Chianti, Brunello di Montalcino, Vino Nobile di Montepulciano or Carmignano.
 These are all made with sangiovese.